Deep Dive: Worker Heartbeats and Job Recovery

 }

-- The previous owner hasn’t updated activity in 5 minutes (presumed dead)
+- The previous owner stopped updating for 5 minutes (stale detection)

 async function updateProgress(jobId, stage, progress, message) {